Academic Standing

 After a student is dismissed from the School of Engineering, the College of Liberal Arts and Sciences (CLAS) may consider them for admission after review of their record.
 Students with less than a 2.00 university cumulative GPA may not be admitted.

-In general, students need to meet School of Engineering admission standards for current KU students.
-If an engineering department is willing to work with a dismissed student on a path toward readmission, they will need to contact their engineering department to discuss this.
-Students will typically be given criteria to meet by their engineering department for readmission, which could include course retakes or expected grades in courses.
+In general, students need to meet School of Engineering readmission requirementsIf a student does not meet the readmission requirements, they will need to contact their engineering department about an amended path foward to readmission/graduation.
+Students will be given criteria to meet by their engineering department for readmission, which could include course retakes or expected grades in courses.

 If a student is not admitted to CLAS, they will not be able to attend KU until they are readmitted to the university.